CarlosZBent/markdown-to-text-renderer/README.md

 ### Adding custom options
 Marked accepts [options](https://marked.js.org/using_advanced#options) that allow the user to customize its behavior.
 You can pass this options as second *optional* argument to the `convertMarkdownToPlainText()` function.
+> NOTE: For this conversion to plain text, it is recommended to always set the `sanitize` option to `false`, to avoid encoding issues.
+Besides that, `mangle` and `headerIds` should also be set to `false`, this is because these options are deprectaed, but marked still sets them to true by default.
+These are all set by default by this library.
+But if you set your own options, you'll override the default ones, so don't forget to specify `{sanitize:false, mangle:false, headerIds:false}` when adding yours.
 ```
 import { convertMarkdownToPlainText } from "markdown-to-text-renderer";